 Consequences if statutory or contractual information is not provided

-Failure to provide certain information when requested, means we will not be able to fulfil our contract with the ESFA which may mean the learner will not be eligible to undertake their learning programme.
+Failure to provide certain information when requested, means we will not be able to fulfil our contract with the ESFA and GMCA which may mean the learner will not be eligible to undertake their learning programme.

 Requesting access to your personal data

 Under data protection legislation, parents and learners have the right to request access to information we hold about them.
 To make a request for this information please contact The Data Protection Officer on 0161 253 5695 or email firstname.lastname@example.org.

 - Request copies of any of any personal information that is held by Bury Adult Learning Service